Applicant Resources

 A Wealth of Employment Opportunities

 As the largest employer in the county, UC Santa Cruz employs over 3,100 people in non-academic positions alone.
-A wide variety of staff positions, including clerical, technical, administrative, and managerial are essential to the functioning of an educational and research institution such as UC Santa Cruz.
+A wide variety of staff positions, including clerical, technical, administrative, and managerial positions are essential to the functioning of an educational and research institution such as UC Santa Cruz.

 Benefits Of Working At UC Santa Cruz